marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 1. Copy the id for the board and paste it into `config.js` in `Horello.boardId`.

-## Phase 3: Getting familiar with the API
+## Step 3: Getting familiar with the API

 We are going to use the same 3 _resources_ we have as models from the Trello API:
  _board_, _card_, and _list_.
 We are able to create/read/update/destroy resources